Compare low income credit cards and find the right card for your budget here.

 - Loans for applicants with Centrelink benefits.
 Personal loans, payday loans, overdrafts and government financial assistance schemes are all alternatives to a low income credit card.
 You can apply for one of these types of loans if you’re receiving Centrelink benefits.

 - Student credit cards.
 Student credit cards are low fee and low rate products for when you’re juggling work and study.
 The minimum income requirement of these credit cards caters to students earning a low income.
 You need to be enrolled in an Australian education institution to be eligible to apply for a student credit card.

 Glenda is travelling overseas next year after she graduates from university.
 She’s already paid for her trip with the help of a gift from her parents, and now wants to sort out how she’ll keep her spending money safe while travelling.
 Her credit card application was recently rejected because she only makes approximately $12,500 a year.

-Glenda decides to use an OzForex Travel Card.
-She can load up to nine different currencies onto the card, and can lock-in exchange rates for each of them.
+Glenda decides to use a Key to the World Currency Card.
+She can load up to 10 different currencies onto the card, and can lock-in exchange rates for each of them.
 The card also has a security chip and PIN so her money is safe from credit card scammers.

 There are many credit cards on the market that are geared to applicants with lower incomes.
 Otherwise, you might want to consider some of the alternatives that are suitable to low income earners.
 Above all, it’s important that you compare your options and make sure you apply for something that will suit your financial situation.Back to top